 One of the first things you are going to have to work out is your visa.
 There are a lot of different kinds of visas depending on your situation and the country.
 But basically teaching on a tourist visa is illegal in these places.

 Teaching English on a tourist visa is illegal.
 As a U.S citizen I can tell you that you can get:

 - 0 free months in China

-Granted you have a good reason (don't say teaching ESL) you can normally leave the country and return and get another month, two or three depending on the country.
+Granted you have a good reason you can normally leave the country and return and get another month, two or three depending on the country.
 From a financial perspective it's not really a good idea since every few months or so you're going to have to drop several hundred dollars on getting a round trip ticket out of the country.

 You get 3 months in Japan and Korea.
 So after three months you can renew it by going to the other country by boat or plane and returning.
 Upon returning you'll get another 3 months, but how many times you can do that in a year is limited in some places.
 In Japan I know you can only stay here for a maximum of 6 months of the year on a tourist visa.